carlelieser/lumi/README.md

 ### `lumi.set(monitorId: string | ALL_MONITORS, brightness: number)`

-Attempts to set the brightness level of a specific monitor identified by monitorId or a global brightness level.
+Attempts to set the brightness level of a specific monitor by id or, if provided the `GLOBAL` constant, the global brightness level.

 - monitorId: The ID of the monitor to set the brightness level for.
-Use the `GLOBAL` constant to set a global brightness. level.
 - brightness: The brightness level to set.

 **Returns**: A Promise that resolves to a `SetBrightnessResult` object.